PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-44. but Adafruit IO HAS NO SUPPORT FOR SPORT SENSOR DATA:
+44. unfortunately, Adafruit IO HAS NO SUPPORT FOR BLE SPORT SENSORS:

 .
 .